August 5 – 9 | Gaylord National | Washington, D.C.

 Tell your story with specifics.
 Help reviewers get a sense of your speaking style.
 Are you a seasoned speaker or are you new to presenting?
 Providing a link to a video clip of you presenting, even on another topic could be very helpful to the reviewers.

-The Agile2018 Honorarium Package is as follows for ONE Speaker per session ONLY:
+The Agile2019 Honorarium Package is as follows for ONE Speaker per session ONLY:

 - (1) Complimentary Conference Registration

-- (4) hotel nights at host hotel, Marriott Marquee San Diego
+- (4) hotel nights at host hotel, Gaylord National Resort & Convention Center

-If a speaker is speaking more than once, monetary compensation of $500 will be offered for each additional session.
+If a speaker is speaking more than once, monetary compensation of $500 will be offered for the second session.

 Please note the following: